The Great Matuku-Muster

 Our final discussion was about how nature will change things over time.
 The DOC managed Red Tussock Scientific Reserve just below Pukerau, is gradually becoming a flaxland in drier zones and dominated by wire rush in another area.
 So, what you protect and restore today may become a quite different habitat in a hundred years.
 However our native flora and fauna will find its balance, all the better for the work being done by those involved in these and other Southland restoration projects along the way, with planting and animal and plant pest control.

-Another day, visit the amazing Jo Ogier exhibition at the Eastern Southland Gallery and discover some of what was and potentially would could be there in the future.
+Another day, visit the amazing Jo Ogier exhibition at the Eastern Southland Gallery and discover some of what was and potentially could be there in the future.

 Posted on: Wednesday, 20 November 2024